frederikstonge/cssharp-di-example/README.md

 - Dependency injection based on interface (easy to unit test)
 - Service pattern to isolate your business logic or external services (database, httpclient)
-- StyleCop Analyzers to make sure you code is clean (Linter)
+- StyleCop Analyzers to make sure your code is clean (Linter)